 It’s hard to think of fall and not have Johnny Appleseed come to mind.
 This playful, apple-themed short and long vowel sort is a must-try!

-Scroll below to snag your freebie and then hop over and grab some Apple Ten Frames for more apple fun!
+Scroll below to snag your freebie and then hop over and grab our Vowel Team Centers as well!

-The prep for this activity was super simple.
+The prep for this vowel sort activity was super simple.

 I printed the pages on cardstock for durability and laminated it to prolong the use.